rth/datascience_starter_course/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/rth/datascience_starter_course/master)

-Alternatively you can create a new conda environment which will be called `dsc` by default and whill contain all the packages required to run the
+Alternatively you can install conda via [miniforge](https://github.com/conda-forge/miniforge) or Anaconda.
+Then create a new conda environment which will be called
+`dsc` by default and whill contain all the packages required to run the
 notebooks: